 - Kill germs without bleach, using two items that are probably in your medicine cabinet right now.
 I use this when our toddler has a potty accident while taking a bath.
 (Why does this always happen to me and not Hubby?)

-- Use a germ-fighting essential oil blend, like OnGuard, to wipe light switches and doorknobs.
+- Use a germ-fighting essential oil blend, to wipe light switches and doorknobs.
 Imagine all the little germy fingers that touch these each day!